arslanmusaddiq/1DT308-Introductory-Project/labs/1_blink_lights.md

  * The color of the built-in LED on the LoPy4 board switches between red, green, yellow every second.
  * The color-name is also written on the console at the same time.

+Read in the Pycom documentation on how to accomplish this task.

 ```
 Red